hansonkd/StrappedTemplates/README.md

 ### Includes

-You can easily call other in other templates.
+You can easily include other templates.

 includes.strp
 ```html